marinalaforgia/McL_Climate-Competition/README.md

 # McL_Climate-Competition

-This is the repository for chapter 2 of my dissertation investigating the interactive effects of precipitation variability and competition from invasive annual grasses on native annual forbs that vary in drought strategies.
-The project manuscript titled "Invasive species reduce the relative success of drought-avoiding plant species under a variable climate."
+This is the repository for chapter 2 of my dissertation investigating the interactive effects of precipitation variability and competition from invasive annual grasses on native annual forbs that vary in drought tolerance.
+The project manuscript titled "Invasive species reduce the relative success of drought-avoiding plant species under a variable climate", can be found in the manuscript folder (most recent version: "20190225-LaForgia.docx").
 Coauthors include Dr. Andrew Latimer and Dr. Susan Harrison.
-The most recent version of this manuscript can be found in the manuscript folder with the most recent date: 01-25-2019.

 The project seeks to answer how competition with a novel group alters the ability of native forbs to cope with a variable climate, namely drought or increased rainfall.

 ## Analyses

-The script used to generate the project's analysis is titled "Final-Paper-Analysis-112018" and lives in the "Scripts" folder.
+The script used to generate the project's analysis is titled "Final-Paper-Analysis-112018" and sound in the "Scripts" folder.
 To run this script, the following post-processing data files are needed:

 * __grass-cover.csv__: data on grass cover per subplot; not ultimately used
 * __Marina-Treatment-30.csv__: experimental design